-PRS - the Performing Rights Society, who track plays of songs on TV and radio - have issued some new research, which revealsd Brits’ favourite top 20 Christmas songs:
+PRS - the Performing Rights Society, who track plays of songs on TV and radio - issued some research in 2019, which revealsd Brits’ favourite top 20 Christmas songs:

 This well-loved but occasionally controversial festive song was first realeased in 1987.

 The late George Michael and his musical partner Andrew Ridgeley released this seasonal classic in 1984.